TobikoData/sqlmesh/docs/integrations/github.md

     - created
 ```

-Note: `issue_comment` event will not work until this change in merged to your main branch.
-Therefore to enable this you will need to make the change in a branch, merge, and then future branches will support the deploy command.
+Note: the `issue_comment` event will not work until this change is merged into your main branch.
+Therefore, to enable this you will need to make the change in a branch, merge, and then future branches will support the deploy command.

 ### Desynchronized Production Code and Data Configuration